 \subsection{Desired Cable Forces}

 One of the main advantages of the $\QPmu$ formulation and in particular the choice of representing the inequality constraints are the extensions that provide new use-cases.
 Here, we provide one such example to provide desired cable forces.
 There are two motivations behind supporting this feature.
-The first motivation is to steer the optimization problem to have a more continuous solution for the decision variables that avoids any sudden jumps between two consecutive solutions.
+The first motivation is to steer the optimization problem to have consecutive solutions that avoid sudden jumps.
 The second motivation is to allow the user to specify a desired formation configuration, for example to pass through a narrow passage.

 Let us define $\boldsymbol \mu_{i_{0}}$ as preferable desired cable forces, as either the solution from the previous optimization or the user-specified desired values.
 In the latter case, we can rescale $\boldsymbol \mu_{i_{0}}$ such that $\sum_i \boldsymbol \mu_{i_{0}} = \Fd$.
-The cost function in $\QPmu$ (\cref{eq:newqprigid}) can be modified to minimize the difference between the desired cable forces and the preferred ones as
+The cost function in $\QPmu$ \cref{eq:newqprigid} can be modified to minimize the difference between the desired cable forces and the preferred ones with a weighting factor $\lambda$ as